Z-snails/mitten_preorder/README.md

 - [ ] Find reference of proof that solving metavariables works (for pattern fragment)
     - [ ] Read it
 - [x] Fix the bug in stream.tt
+- [ ] Can typing rules for metavariables/delayed substitutions be given?
+  - For sake of implementation, we want delayed sub to be list of terms, but for type-theory we want it to be proper substitution
+  - Given proper sub, can we apply it to each variable to get the list of terms?
+  - Given an NbE environment, can we reconstruct the proper sub from a list of terms?
+  - If not, can we find an appropriate context to check each term in the sub in?

 ## Papers on correctness of unification/solving metavariable in pattern fragment